 - Natural disaster

-Micro events are going to be the small, petty, trivial, or common things that pop up during the course of a normal day or every so often.
+Micro events are going to be the small, petty, trivial, or common things that pop up during the course of a normal day or at least every so often.
 The severity and complexity of these are very low.
 Examples could be:

 - Minor cut on a finger